 This travel blog talks about places to visit in Brisbane for the first timers.
 Have you been to the famous xxxx Brewery Brisbane?

-Though I had to travel Brisbane on my own, without any support from the tourism, it still made sense to stay back and not miss of exploring it now that I was already in Queensland.
-I mean Brisbane is, after all, considered as one of the friendliest travel destinations in the world and has been topping Tripadvisor’s ranking in the South Pacific region for years.
+Though I had to travel to Brisbane on my own, without any support from tourism, it still made sense to stay back and not miss exploring it now that I was already in Queensland.
+I mean Brisbane is, after all, considered one of the friendliest travel destinations in the world and has been topping Tripadvisor’s ranking in the South Pacific region for years.

 So yea, my love for Brisbane started before I even got there.
 And when I actually ended up there, my love only intensified.

 I suggest you try Flyscoot Airlines to fly from India to Brisbane.
 I have personally tried them and love their cheap prices.
 Also, if you are travelling to the Gold Coast, read these Gold Coast travel tips and this Gold Coast hot air balloon ride experience.
 You may also be interested in a day trip to Lady Elliot Island from Gold Coast or Queensland to experience a bit of the Great Barrier Reef which remained my favourite experience during my entire time in Queensland.

 Now let’s start with the topic in hand, and discuss…